Treatment of Preserved Cardiac Function Heart Failure With an Aldosterone Antagonist - TOPCAT

 Presented by Dr. Marc A. Pfeffer at the American Heart Association Scientific Sessions, Dallas, TX, November 18, 2013.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension

-Keywords: Coronary Artery Disease, Myocardial Infarction, Mineralocorticoid Receptor Antagonists, Hyperkalemia, Heart Arrest, Creatinine, Spironolactone, Renal Insufficiency, Potassium, Heart Failure, Peptide Fragments, Confidence Intervals, Blood Pressure Determination, Hypertension, Natriuretic Peptide, Brain
+Keywords: Coronary Artery Disease, Myocardial Infarction, Mineralocorticoid Receptor Antagonists, Hyperkalemia, Heart Arrest, Creatinine, Spironolactone, Renal Insufficiency, Potassium, Heart Failure, Peptide Fragments, Blood Pressure Determination, Hypertension, Natriuretic Peptide, Brain, Atrial Fibrillation, Stroke Volume

 < Back to Listings